1977 Daytona 500: Summary

 Cale Yarborough won his second Daytona 500 and it would lead to his second straight Winston Cup title, and Donnie Allison won his second pole position for this event.
 Janet Guthrie made history at this race as the first female NASCAR Cup Series driver; getting a 12th place finish in the process.

 Bobby Wawak bailed out of his car while it was still moving and on fire on lap 3.
 Seconds later the car slammed the inside wall by the entrance to pit road.
+Wawak got 15% burns on his body on his face which was second degree, first degree on his hands and one of his legs and was taken to hospital.
+Chris Economaki who was reporting in the pits for ABC Sports said "The doctors told him if he had fire retardant underwear on (Gloves, socks and a balaclava) he would not be injured at all".
+Three Time Formula One World Champion Jackie Stewart who was commentating on the race for ABC Sports said "The drivers themselves are negligent, drivers should always wear flame resistant underwear and thermal underwear.
+The accident we seen today is just typical if your not properly protected".

-This resulted in the first Top 10 finish for Jimmy Means, the final Top 10 finish for Bob Burcham, and the last Top 5 finish for the late Coo Coo Marlin.
+The race resulted in the first Top 10 finish for Jimmy Means, the final Top 10 finish for Bob Burcham, and the last Top 5 finish for the late Coo Coo Marlin.

 Jim Vandiver retired from the NASCAR Winston Cup Series after this race.
 Richard Petty started the race 7/8 from pit lane in last place.
 He caught a break with the caution for Wawak's fire then worked his way through the field back into contention only to later blow the engine and drop out.
 Donnie Allison blew a tire at the start/finish line on lap 88, and was forced to limp into the pits, where his team discovered too much damage had been done, so they pulled the car out of the race.

 Defending Daytona 500 David Pearson also had mechanical issues.
 The Silver Fox led two laps but like Petty, his #21 Purolator Mercury was sidelined with a blown engine before the 3/4 mark.
 USAC Champ Car racer Salt Walther's last NASCAR Cup start ended in a backstretch crash.
 A gust of wind caught Walther's self-owned #4 Chevrolet and caused him to lose it triggering a three-car incident that also included Buddy Baker and Dave Marcis.
 Baker recovered to finish third but Salt was done for the day.

 Once Petty and Pearson were gone the race came down to a battle between Cale Yarborough and Benny Parsons that saw Yarborough eventually prevail.